SPOILER WARNING : (If you’ve read The Sundered, you’re good to go.

 We have found it!
 WE HAVE FOUND IT!

 Kim Yoon has finally overcome the barrier of oxygenation and free radicals, of a body that must live and breathe without aging.
-She’s designed a capsule, one that applies electromagnetic pulses to her unique cocktail of gasses and inert elements to stop our bodies from aging.
+She’s designed a capsule, one that applies electromagnetic pulses to her unique cocktail of gasses and inert elements to slow our bodies’ aging.

 This is our chance.
 We will start the human race over with the best of chances, with careful knowledge, with perfect tools.
 Never again will we face extinction!